Information sessions - the move to electronic lodgement of land transfer documents

 Yes.
 Provided that a Subscriber is permitted under the laws of that jurisdiction, a Subscriber can use PEXA to facilitate settlements in other jurisdictions.

 Can I process a transaction electronically when the vendor has changed its name but the land title still shows the former name?

 Some name changes such as a change in the registered proprietor's name by marriage, is catered for in PEXA with a justification panel in the instrument detailing the change.
 Evidence of the change in name is retained by the Subscriber along with other supporting evidence.
 A certification is made when applying a digital signature to the registry instrument that the supporting evidence is held.
 Please contact PEXA to find out which other name change scenarios are supported.

-Landgate's Registrar of Titles does not wish to introduce additional compliance burdens for conveyancers.
-Landgate will be conducting a proactive audit regime which will involve random audit checks.
+The Registrar of Titles does not wish to introduce additional compliance burdens for conveyancers.
+A proactive audit regime which will involve random audit checks will be implemented.
 Frequency of audits has yet to be decided.

 Yes.
 Indefeasibility of title is not affected by NEC.